University of Northern Iowa Director of Athletics Troy Dannen is currently in his seventh year at his alma mater.

-“The NCAA's recognition of these five teams’ academic success validates that commitment, and earns Panther athletics an admirable place relative to our peers,” Dannen said.
-“Panther athletics will continue to emphasize academic, athletic and social performance as the foundation for excellence among our 400 student-athletes.”
+“We are proud of the commitment to social and academic success shown by our student-athletes, coaches and staff on a daily basis,” UNI Director of Athletics Troy Dannen said.
+“The NCAA's recognition of our achievement in the classroom validates that commitment, and earns Panther athletics an admirable place relative to our peers.
+We will continue to emphasize academic, athletic and social performance as the foundation of excellence among our 400 student-athletes.”

 UNI has also seen unprecedented individual accolades during Dannen's tenure.
 Josh Mahoney was the recipient of the 2010 Walter Byers Award.
 The award is open to all athletes in all sports in all divisions of play with one female and one male student-athlete being annually presented with the scholarship in recognition of outstanding academic achievement and potential for success in postgraduate study.
 The Byers Scholarship award is one of the highest honors the NCAA bestows on a student-athlete.

-He became the school’s fifth director of athletics since UNI turned Division I. When he rejoined the Panther family in 2009, it was a homecoming for Dannen, who attended UNI as an undergraduate in the 1980s.
+He became the school’s fifth director of athletics since UNI turned Division I when he rejoined the Panther family in 2009.
+It was a homecoming for Dannen, who attended UNI as an undergraduate in the 1980s.
 He maintained close ties to the school during his nearly 20 years away from the University, and his passion and drive for the Purple and Gold was a key reason he chose to come back and guide the department.

 For the six years prior to coming back to UNI, Dannen served as Executive Director of the Iowa Girls’ High School Athletic Union (IGHSAU).
 As the governing body for high school sports in the state of Iowa, the IGHSAU oversees nearly 400 schools and more than 70,000 students, in the 11 sports offered by the Union.
 Dannen had served in various capacities at the IGHSAU over 18 years, including nine years (1993-2002) as associate executive director.